joxeankoret/pigaios/README.md

 $ sudo apt-get install clang python-clang-5.0 libclang-5.0-dev python-colorama
 ```

-In other operating systems, like in Windows, you can install it by issuing the following commands:
+In other operating systems, like in Windows, you can install them by issuing the following commands:

 ```
 $ pip install clang-5
 $ pip install colorama
 ```

 There is no strong requirement on the specific 5.0 version of the Python CLang bindings, it should work with any CLang version higher or equal to 3.9.
+However, most of the testing have been done with version 5.0.

 ## Using srctobindiff